 If, therefore, the laborer could threaten to "fire" the machine, his bargaining position would be very strong indeed.
 The question becomes who can fire and replace whom?
 Or: Who owns the work-station, the machine owner or the operative?

-Let's start with the capitalists: Jane and her capital owner friends can all threaten to leave with their machine.
+Jane and her capital owner friends can all threaten to leave with their machines.
 So any division of earnings amongst them would be unstable.
 They are complementary.
 It is thus desirable to have a structure where there is stability.
-Enter the firm: to prevent the Janes from owning individual machines, they form a firm and add all of the machines.
+Enter the firm (as a legal structure): to prevent the Janes from owning individual machines, they form a firm and add all of the machines.
 In exchange the Janes each get a share of ownership in the firm.
 The assembly line is vertically integrated into a firm.

 The formation of a firm as a solution to the machine-owners' bargaining problem has one additional advantage (for them): it creates a cartel of capitalists that bargains as one unit against workers.
 This cartel will "own" the work-stations.
 It can fire and replace workers; the workers cannot threaten to fire and replace the dedicated machines.

 So what about unions?
 If there were unions, the laborers would achieve the same bargaining power?
-The issue is that there isn't any capital for hire.
+The issue is that there isn't any capital for hire at a large scale.
 Hence enterprises that start out as a worker collective will end up owning capital and hiring labour, or in other words, a capitalist firm.
 Unless of course, they remain small enough for the capital owners and workers to be the same set of people.

 Consequences of Labor Division